spiffe/spire-controller-manager/migration/README.md

 ## Clean up Kubernetes Workload Registrar Resources

-First we need to clean up the Kubernetes Workload Registrar and its resources.
+First clean up the Kubernetes Workload Registrar and its resources.

 1. Delete the `ValidatingWebhookConfiguration`, `Service`, `Roles`, and other k8s-workload-registrar config.
 Not all of the resources below are applicable for all Kubernetes Workload Registrar modes, so if there's a "not found" message it's safe to ignore.
 In general make sure to clean up any Kubernetes Workload Registrar resources aside from the SPIRE Server and Kubernetes Workload Registrar itself.
 Those will be removed below.
    ```shell